-Currently, there are no approved therapies for the treatment of PH.
-Untreated PH can eventually damage your kidneys.
-Oxalosis in its late stages can cause a variety of complications outside the kidney, including bone disease leading to fractures, anemia (lack of red blood cells in your blood, causing tiredness, weakness, and other symptoms), skin ulcers or sores, heart and eye problems, and in children, a failure to develop and grow normally.
+Currently, there is no approved specific therapy for the treatment of PH, so that patients are currently treated with hyper-hydration and medication to attempt to increase solubility of oxalate in urine.
+However, PH can eventually damage your kidneys.
+Oxalosis in its late stages can cause a variety of complications outside the kidney known as systemic oxalosis, including bone disease leading to fractures, anemia (lack of red blood cells in your blood, causing tiredness, weakness, and other symptoms), skin ulcers or sores, heart and eye problems, and in children, a failure to develop and grow normally.

 Patients with severe PH sometimes must undergo both liver and kidney transplants, which are major surgical procedures, and subsequently must take immunosuppressant drugs for the rest of their lives.

 - PH has a prevalence of 1-3 cases per million individuals and an incidence of 1 in 120,000 live births1

 - The estimated genetic prevalence for each type of PH is:1